ssarvate/CSDA-1050F18S1/SimaSarvate-304328/sprint 1/readme.md

 	23--------------5

 	**KSI by Age Group (age of involved party)** – Here we are looking at the age of the parties involved in the red light running accidents.
-The are peaks in the 20-24 and 45-49 age groups.
-But clearly traffic accidents effect all age groups from infants to seniors, and red light running is no different.
+There are peaks in the 20-24 and 45-49 age groups.
+But clearly traffic accidents effect all age groups from infants and todlers to seniors, and red light running is no different.

 	AGE GROUP